 Even the strongest passwords can be hacked.
 That’s why it’s a good idea to enable two-factor authentication for an extra layer of security for all your accounts.

-Two-factor authentication requires not only your password, but a temporary code that gets sent to your mobile device as well, via text message, or via the Google Authenticator app.
-The codes usually only last 10–15 seconds before a new one is required.
-If a person trying to access your account guesses your password, but they don’t have your mobile phone, they won’t be able to access your account.
+Two-factor authentication requires not only your password, but a temporary code that gets sent to your mobile device as well, via text message, or the Google Authenticator app.
+The temporary codes update—if someone tries to access your account by guessing your password, but they don’t have your mobile phone, they won’t be able to access your account.

-While we say “extra layer of security,” the practice of adding two-factor authentication is actually becoming fairly standard.
-In fact, as of November 15, Clio will require that all users use two-factor authentication to access their accounts (we’re removing the ability to access accounts with email verification codes, as this is not secure enough).
+While we say “extra layer of security,” the practice of adding two-factor authentication is becoming fairly standard.
+If you’re a Clio Manage user, we recommend encouraging all users at your firm to use Google two-factor authentication to access their accounts.

 5. Encrypt your devices

-Encryption might sound technical, but it’s actually fairly easy to encrypt your mobile device.
+Encryption might sound technical, but the good news is some newer phones are already encrypted by default.
+Check with your phone manufacturer to see if it’s already encrypted or not—otherwise, it’s fairly easy to encrypt your mobile device.

 First, make sure you have a lock-screen password (see notes on strong passwords above).
 This is your first line of defence—if someone gets a hold of your device, they won’t be able to access it without your password.